uabinf/nlp-group-project-fall-2020-disneyqanda/README.md

     * Document Retrieval
         * Read documents, join corresponding questions and answers
     * Document Segmentation
+        * Given the list of documents from document retrieval, iterate through the questions and check to see if keywords from question processing appear in the question.
+        * If there are keywords that match, add the answer to a list
+        * Returns a list of possible answers
+    * Passage Retrieval
+        * Get the list of answers from Document Segmentation
+    * Passage Ranking
+        *
 4) Answer Processing
     * NER tagger
         * Search against custom Disney entity list